The Gifted Child Society is a

 Do you have a bright three year old?
 Do you know someone who does?
 TGCS offers special, one-time introductory classes for bright three year olds who would like to experience the unique and specialized instruction offered by TGCS to advanced learners.
 Classes are offered as part of The Saturday Workshop program and are limited to one class choice per child.
 Child(ren) must be three years old prior to the start of the Saturday Workshop session.
-Membership is not required.
-Course descriptions and registration form can be found in the Saturday Workshop Spring 2015 Brochure.
-Registration is now open through February 20th.
+Membership is not required until they are four years old.

 - Attention, Potential New Members

 To determine eligibility to The Gifted Child Society, TGCS offers an onsite intelligence testing option, for a fee.
 Please contact the TGCS office at (201) 444-6530 to schedule an appointment.

 - TGCS Facilities

 The TGCS office is located at 190 Rock Road in Glen Rock, NJ.
 TGCS Management and intelligence testing is located at the Glen Rock office.
 TGCS specialty programming is run out of Northern Highlands Regional High School (NHRHS) in Allendale, New Jersey, including The Saturday Workshop and Summer Super Stars camp.
 2015 marks the beginning of an entirely new era for TGCS as we have many extraordinary things planned for this year and beyond, and we look forward to seeing all our gifted learners this year!

 - TGCS is Looking for Unique, Dedicated Instructors